manishemi/manishemi.github.io/_posts/2021-07-26-Distributed Representation of words.md

 | Figure 3: Skip-gram model architecture|

 The training objective of the Skip-model is to find word representations that are are useful for predicting surrounding words.
-In other word, if we have sentence that has 10 words(w_1, w_2, ..., w_10) that the model objective is to maximize average log probability.
+In other word, if we have sentence that has 10 words(w1, w2, w3, ...wT) that the model objective is to maximize average log probability.

 |![_config.yml]({{ site.baseurl }}/images/Word2vec/log_prob.png)|
 |:--:|